 (c) What other rules might apply?
 In addition to information available on the department's web site pertaining to prepared food and beverage sales, the following rules may contain other relevant information:

 • WAC 458-20-107

 Requirement to separately state sales tax—Advertised prices including sales tax.

 Amusement, recreation, and physical fitness services.

 Tax responsibility of persons owning and/or operating vending machines, amusement devices, and service machines.

 Sales to and by the state of Washington, counties, cities, towns, school districts, and fire districts.

 Sales to and by the United States—Doing business on federal reservations—Sales to foreign governments.

 (2) Retailing B&O and retail sales taxes.
-Sales to consumers of meals and prepared foods by restaurants, cocktail bars, taverns and similar businesses are subject to the retailing tax classification and generally subject to retail sales tax.
-A retail sales tax exemption is available for the following sales of meals:
+Sales of meals and prepared foods to consumers by restaurants, cocktail bars, taverns, and similar businesses are subject to the retailing tax classification and generally subject to retail sales tax.
+Retail sales tax exemptions are available for the following sales of meals: